 By John C. Stewart, Executive Director, NPRC

-As Executive Director of the National Printing Research Council, and publisher of key industry pricing studies for the past 30+ years, there is one recurring question or comment I tend to hear repeated week after week and month after month from various printers around the country, and that concern deals with pricing variations from market to market.
+As publisher of key industry pricing studies for the past 30+ years, there is one recurring comment I hear repeated week after week and month after month from printers around the country, and those comments deal with pricing variations from market to market.

 The comments go something like this: “John, just received the latest pricing study and I really like it, but I couldn’t help but notice that many of the prices in the study are much higher in my market than what is noted in the study.”